danieltorrer/Brouillard/README.txt

 -------------------------------------------------------------------------------
 Brouillard / Mist

-A whatever-scape in the mist.
+An imagescape in the mist.
 Built and created for a workshop with 1st and 3rd year students at ECAL, Lausanne and used with beginner students at ProcessingParis 2012, Paris by